Eleven-Trading/TradeNote/README.md

 - Edit your export file on the 20th of August 2022 by removing all executions related to closing the mentioned trade.
 - The reste of the process is the same as example 1.

+##### P&L Calculation and View
+When you have an open trade you will see "Open" in the time column on the daily page and "Closed" when the swing trade has been closed.
+Hover your mouse over the question mark to get information when the trade was opened and closed.

+P&L as well as partial close is calculated on the closing day.

 ## Side note
 ### Parse